frctl/fractal.build/docs/guide/09-web/02-server.md

 ---
-label: Local server
+label: Development server
-title: Local server
+title: Development server
 ---

+Fractal comes with a local development server for running the web UI while you are building your component library.